brianzi/blossom/README.md

         w = parent(w)
       # v and w traverse the cycle, do something to them...
 ```
-When contracting a blossom, we set its index to the index of the stem, preserving the decreasing property.
+When contracting a blossom, set its index to the index of the stem
+(i.e. the vertex inserted in the blossom with the lowest I(v), which is the value of v and w
+when the above loop terminates.
+This preserves the properties of I(v).

 When breaking a blossom, maintaining the tree property is harder, as
 one vertex (the blossom) is expanded into a path.
-I have several ideas: a) destroy the tree after breaking,
+I have several ideas:
+  a) destroy the tree after breaking,
   rebuild from the same root.
   This will build the same tree, but with new I(v).
   b) When adding a blossom to the tree, increase the counter by the
   number of vertices in the blossom, instead of 1.
 Requires keeping
   track of blossom sizes.
   c) "decrease towards root".
 Expand the blossom.
   Decrease I(v) on the whole path from the blossom to the root,
   until there is "room" in I(v) space for the new path.
   Requires possibility of negative I(v).
+The current implementation is the easiest one, a, and probably also the best idea.

 When considering new outer edges, it needs to be determined whether a vertex
 is in the tree already.
 If that is done by considering whether the tree